 But from prison Layer retracted his confession.
 He said he had been bullied into it and warned that he would be turned over to a murderous mob if he didn’t cooperate.

 Vernon Keel was born 20 years after the murders.
-Like everyone growing up around Turtle Creek, North Dakota, he grew up neck-deep in stories about “the murdered family” and the neighbor who went to prison for the murder but insisted he was railroaded.
+Like everyone growing up around Turtle Lake, North Dakota, he grew up neck-deep in stories about “the murdered family” and the neighbor who went to prison for the murder but insisted he was railroaded.

 Keel became a journalist, writing for his hometown paper, and later a journalism professor.
 Keel decided to adopt the story for a work of historical fiction, which he titled The Murdered Family.